URL Module - Inserting a Link to a Web Resource

 There are many different ways for instructors to use the URL module to blend online study with face-to-face classroom training.

-Linking to an online resource with the URL module can also be useful for instructors taking a flipped approach to instruction.
-Using the flipped approach, instructors assign a URL to learners with a task to complete before the face-to-face class.
-During the in-class session, learners collaborate to engage with the concepts introduced in the pre-class task.
-If an instructor assigns a web resource such as a YouTube video, the Activity tracking function enables them to monitor which learners clicked the hyperlink to the video.
+Linking to an online resource using the URL module is also useful for instructors who take a flipped approach to instruction.
+In this approach, instructors assign a URL to learners with a task to complete before the face-to-face class.
+During the in-class session, learners collaborate and engage with the concepts introduced in the pre-class task.
+If an instructor assigns a web resource such as a YouTube video, the Activity tracking function allows them to monitor which learners clicked the hyperlink.

-Instructors can also provide learners with online homework to follow up the in-class lesson using the URL module.
-For example, since the courseware provides few opportunities to practice grammar, instructors can add links to external web pages which provide additional grammar practice.
-They can even assign remedial work for learners using activities that are freely available online.
+Instructors can also use the URL module to provide learners with online homework to follow up on an in-class lesson.
+For example, if the courseware offers limited opportunities to practice grammar, instructors can add links to external web pages that provide additional grammar practice.
+They can also assign remedial work using freely available online activities.

 Exemplar